Practical information

 Guide dogs

-Dogs are normally not given access to the visitor centre.
-But working dogs are given access to all areas of Maihaugen.
+Dogs are generally not permitted inside the visitor centre.
+However, certified assistance and guide dogs are welcome in all areas of Maihaugen.

 Wheelchairs for hire

-We have wheelchairs for hire at the visitor centre.
-We recommend that you order in advance to ensure there is one available.
+Wheelchairs are available for hire at the visitor centre.
+We recommend reserving in advance to ensure availability.